 We all know that life can come at you fast, like in the form of a baseball crashing through a bedroom window.
 When unexpected repairs or maintenance are needed, it’s a relief to know that everything will be taken care of by your landlord—someone who is responsible for making repairs.

 At The Circle, for example, we have knowledgeable and friendly staff who are trained and certified to make repairs.
-As soon as you call to report a needed repair, our team jumps into action to make sure your home is back to tip-top shape.
 Such a relief to know you don’t have to hire a handyman or head over to the hardware store, right?

 Renters Can Move without Reservation